marijacetkovic/stress-prediction/README.md

-# Stress Detection Dataset
+# Stress Detection Prediction Model

 ## Overview

+This project aims to develop a machine learning model for predicting stress levels in text data using the Stress Detection Dataset.
+It serves also as a project assignment for the course Introduction to Data Mining and Machine Learning at FAMNIT.

+## Dataset

 The Stress Detection Dataset provides a collection of posts from various subreddits related to mental health.
-Each entry in the dataset includes information such as subreddit, post ID, sentence range, text, label, confidence, and social timestamp.
-The dataset is labeled with binary values, where 0 indicates no stress and 1 indicates stress.
+Each entry in the dataset includes information such as subreddit, post ID, sentence range, text, label (indicating stress (1) or no stress (0)), confidence, and social timestamp.

-Stress detection presents a significant challenge in natural language processing and machine learning due to the diverse range of words and expressions people use to convey their mental states.
-This dataset serves as a valuable resource for training machine learning models to identify signs of psychological stress in text data.

-## Dataset Details
+### Dataset Details

 - **File:** Stress.csv
 - **Columns:**